AndeepT/RNAseq_diffexp/Part1.md

 ## Alignment with HISAT2
 Create or download a version of the human genome which has been indexed for your particular aligner (HISAT2 in this case).
 HISAT2 in particular already has multiple versions available at https://registry.opendata.aws/jhu-indexes
-*Tasks will time out with limited 4 hour allocation; create and run batch scripts to avoid this.

 ```
 #Create a new directory in the scratch directory for the HISAT2 index